Cyclone Softball Camps

 Gemeinhardt-Cesler, a two-time all-conference performer at Missouri, began her coaching career as a student assistant at her alma mater, spending one season on the Tiger bench.
 The outfielder was a two-time team MVP for Missouri and earned all-region honors three times.
 A three-time Big 12 Conference all-tournament selection, Gemeinhardt-Cesler also earned NSCA and ASA All-America recognition, as well as academic All-America honors from the National Fastpitch Coaches Association.
 She finished her career ranked among the top 10 in nine career statistical categories, helping the Tigers make two NCAA regional appearances and earn the 1997 Big 12 Conference regular-season and tournament championships.
 Gemeinhardt-Cesler earned a bachelor's degree in social work from Missouri in 2001 and a master's of business administration from Emporia State in 2004.

-Gemeinhardt-Cesler and her husband, Jeff Cesler, were married in December of 2006 and reside in Ames.
-The couple has twin boys, Jakoby and Korbin, who were born in June 2008.
+Gemeinhardt-Cesler and her husband, Jeff Cesler, reside in Ames with their twin boys, Jakoby and Korbin.

 Assistant Coach